fheitmueller/dobble/README.md

 # README

 Package is not fully tested yet and performance can still be improved!
+Only use for testing purposes.

 This package contains functions to create a set of 57 "Dobble" or "Spot it!" cards, containing 8 symbols each.